ZeshanQureshi/Google-Cybersecurity-Portfolio/README.md

 * Course 6 - Detection and Response: [Certificate](https://www.coursera.org/account/accomplishments/verify/MKN88CDKMDCV)
 * Course 7 - Automate Cybersecurity Tasks with Python: [Certificate](https://www.coursera.org/account/accomplishments/verify/RVRC9TM2DVHZ)
 * Course 8 - Prepare for Cybersecurity Jobs: [Certificate](https://www.coursera.org/account/accomplishments/verify/MVZP2WHZJJN7)

+## Portfolio Projects
+* ### MDR
+  Test

+* ### SIEM Tools
+  Test

+* ### IPS/IDS
+  Test

+* ### NGFW
+  Test

+* ### Botium Toys Security Audit
+  Performed a complete audit report for a small U.S. business that has a growing online presence.

+* ### NIST Framework Incident Response
+  Completed a NIST Cybersecurity Framework Template and an Incident Report for a multimedia company that experienced a DDoS attack.

+* ### Network Attack Analysis
+  Performed a Network Attack Analysis with an Identification and Explanation of the attack for a Travel Agency experiencing a problem with the web server.

+* ### Network Hardening Task
+  Prepared a Network Hardening Report for a Social Media Organization that recently experienced a Major Data Breach.

+* ### Network Traffic Analysis
+  Performed a Network Analysis for a IT Consultant Customer experiencing a Network error when trying to load the company webpage.

+* ### Operating Systems Hardening Task
+  Completed an Operating Systems Hardening Report on behalf of a client experiencing a Security Issue when customers access their main webpage.